gardener/gardener-extension-networking-calico/README.md

 ## Compatibility

-The following lists known compatibility issues of this extension controller with other Gardener components.
+The following table lists known compatibility issues of this extension controller with other Gardener components.

 | Calico Extension | Gardener | Action | Notes |
 | ------------- | -------- | ------ |  --- |